-Queens Office Space for Rent
+Discover Queens Office Space for Rent

 What Our Brokers Say About Queens Office Space for Lease

-Queens Office Space | Lease and Data Trends
+Queens NY Commercial Office Space | Real Estate Lease and Data Trends

 Popular neighborhoods in Queens

-Bellaire: Bellaire is part of Queens Village and comprises the area around Jamaica Avenue and 211st Street.
+Bellaire: Bellaire is part of Queens Village and comprises the area around Jamaica Avenue and 211th Street.
 The neighborhood tends to attract recent college graduates and has excellent transportation access.

-Bayside: Bayside is known as a safe neighborhood with plenty of affordable housing.
+Bayside: Bayside is known as a safe neighborhood with plenty of affordable housing available.
 Whitestone borders it to the northwest, the East River to the north, the Long Island Sound to the northeast, Douglaston to the east, and Queens Village to the south.
 Bayside locals can travel using the Bayside station or the nearby Flushing—Main Street station.
 Locals can reach Manhattan in less than 30 minutes via the Long Island Rail Road.

-Top Commercial Properties For Lease In Queens
+Top Commercial Real Estate Properties For Lease In Queens

 16717 146th Road: Built in 1965, 16717 146th Road is an industrial warehouse located in Queens between 167th and 168th Street.
 American Airfreight Trucking is a current tenant.
-Right now two units are available to rent in the building, and both are 15,335 square feet.
+Right now, two units are available to rent in the building, and the office space for both are 15,335 square feet.